9.4.2. Loops in assembly

 Again, we will not draw out the stack explicitly in this example.
 However, we encourage readers to draw the stack out themselves.

-The first five instructions of this function set the stack up for function execution and sets up temporary values for function execution:
+The first five instructions of this function set the stack up for function execution and store some temporary values:

 Specifically, they: